-- The hearing should be convened by a Director or Head of Service/Chief Officer who has had no involvement at any previous stage of the procedure; - The employee should be given 5 days' written notice of the date of the hearing and informed of their right to provide supporting papers (See Appendix P); - The Chairperson should arrange the hearing and ensure that a Human Resources representative and a Legal representative are in attendance; - The chairperson should ensure the manager is available to present management's case;
+- The hearing should be convened by a Director or Head of Service/Chief Officer who has had no involvement at any previous stage of the procedure (SEE ADDENDUM); - The employee should be given 5 days' written notice of the date of the hearing and informed of their right to provide supporting papers (See Appendix P);

-- Any paperwork being referred to at the hearing (eg capability report) should be circulated to all parties in advance of the hearing; - The employee has the right to representation; - Employees should be encouraged to make every effort to attend the hearing if however they or their chosen companion are unable to attend arrangements should be made for the hearing to be convened within five days of the original date.
+The Chairperson should arrange the hearing and ensure that a Human Resources representative is in attendance.
+In complex cases, the Chairperson may make a specific request for a legal representative to attend the hearing to provide advice and support where necessary; - The chairperson should ensure the manager is available to present management's case; - Any paperwork being referred to at the hearing (eg capability report) should be circulated to all parties in advance of the hearing; - The employee has the right to representation; - Employees should be encouraged to make every effort to attend the hearing if however they or their chosen companion are unable to attend arrangements should be made for the hearing to be convened within five days of the original date.
 If the hearing is being rescheduled because their chosen companion is still unavailable, unless there are exceptional circumstances, the employee will be expected to make alternative arrangements to be accompanied at the rescheduled hearing. - In exceptional circumstances, the employee may be too unwell to participate at this meeting.
 In such circumstances, it may be acceptable for the employee to nominate a representative to attend on their behalf.
 Where this is not possible, the Chairperson may conclude that a decision will be made on the evidence available.
 The employee should be written to and advised of this.
 Guidelines on the Capability Hearing format and process can be found in Appendix P.